Register Login

 How to fix typeerror: 'module' object is not callable?

-To fix this error, we need to change the import statement in “mycode.py” file and specify a specific function in our import statement.
+To fix this error, we need to change the import statement in the “mycode.py” file and specify a specific function in our import statement.

 Example: